 1. Put the Child’s Safety First

-Allegations of abuse or neglect often arise in counterpoint to allegations of alienation.
+Allegations of abuse or neglect often arise in counterpoint to allegations of parental alienation.
 Revealing that the person whom you once publicly promised to “love, honor and cherish” is a monster can be at once validating and an excellent rationalization for the child’s rejection of her other parent.
 Statistics about the frequency of false allegations in these matters are irrelevant.
 Each allegation must be carefully evaluated so as to assure the child’s safety, noting that case law precedent exists for those extreme cases when the preferred parent levies serial false allegations in an effort to lock one parent out of the children’s lives.

 Arguments that the child “just needs a break” or will resume contact with the rejected parent “after she’s cooled off” are generally obfuscation and avoidance.
 The old maxim about getting back on the horse after a fall is true.
 Absence does not make the heart grow fonder; it may be necessary and appropriate for contact to be briefer or supervised or mediated by a family systems therapist, but “taking a break” will generally make resuming contact that much more difficult.

-3. Voice, Not Choice
+3. Give the Polarized Child Voice, Not Choice

 We must listen carefully to children without allowing them to choose, confident that we are able to distinguish what a child needs from what she may want.
 Children who feel like their voices have been heard are more likely to comply with the court’s orders – even when those orders are contrary to their wishes.
 This is consistent with the United Nations’ Convention on the Rights of the Child, the Uniform Marriage and Divorce Act, and those jurisdictions that allow or require that the “mature minor” be heard with regard to his or her future care.